alexandershov/IdeaProjects/tools/intellij/new_features.md

 * If you create FastAPI project, then you can explore all endpoints via "Endpoints".
   Also HTTP client gets autocomplete for FastAPI projects

+### Editing
+You can insert table of contents in Markdown.
+Cmd-N and "Table of Contents" Cmd-N in Markdown mode can also help with inserting links, images, and tables.

 ### Running
 * You can save your running configurations into file.
   Select configuration in "Edit configuration" and enable checkbox "Store as project file"
+* Ctrl-Ctrl to "Run anything" (tests/scripts/etc)

 ### Debugging
 * You can change values of variables during debugging: hover on variable and click on "Set value"
 * You add inline watches for expressions: select expression and "Add inline watch"
+* You can use `await` at top-level in Python console.

 ### Navigating
 * There are bookmarks, that you can set and jump to them.
 Use "Add bookmark" in a gutter.